a 5-week insight meditation course

 Yoga Truly, 14 Elizabeth St, Grimsby, ON L3M 3K3

 “Love springs up in tender concern, it blossoms into caring action.
 It makes beauty out of all we touch.
 In any moment we can step beyond our small self and embrace each other as beloved parts of a whole.”

 Join us for a 6-week meditation series where we will explore basic buddhist practices of concentration and insight, with a focus on cultivating lovingkindess (metta in the original Pali, maitri in Sanskrit).

 We will spend much of our time together in meditation, but leave time each session for a brief talk and for discussion and Q&A. You will be encouraged to spend time meditating at home between the weekly classes.

 A simple joy is available to us any time that we can relax — regardless of our external conditions.
 In fact, learning to relax and be still may be the single most important thing we can do to improve our life, our relationships and ultimately our world.

-Please NOTE: The course will be inspired by passages from the book, “Insight Meditation: The Practice of Freedom,” by Joseph Goldstein.
+Please NOTE: The course will be inspired by passages from the book, “Radical Acceptance,” by Tara Brach.
 You may wish to get a copy of the book, but it is not required reading, and you will also be just fine to simply come to sessions and relax.